Final Jeopardy (1985 film)

+Final Jeopardy is an American crime thriller drama television film directed by Michael Pressman and written by Shirl Hendryx.
+The film stars Richard Thomas and Mary Crosby as a small-town couple on a trip to a big city where they become trapped in a terrifying predicament.
+It also stars Jeff Corey, Jonathan Goldsmith, and Michael Cavanaugh in supporting roles.
+It premiered on NBC on December 8, 1985.

 Plot

-Marty (Thomas) and Susan (Crosby) Campbell are a small town couple visiting a large, somewhat unfriendly, declining northern city.
+Marty and Susan Campbell are a small-town couple visiting a large, somewhat unfriendly, declining northern city.
 They accidentally get lost and stranded in a deserted, rundown neighborhood after dark when Marty gets the wrong address for meeting a business client and are both left behind by a cab that drops Susan off after dark from shopping and whose taxi business requires callers to have business names and phone numbers before sending any cabs after dark.
 The parking lot that their rental car is in is locked between 7:00 P.M. until 6:00 A.M., leaving them unable to retrieve it before then as they didn't come back until after 7:00 P.M.'s closing time.
 After Marty barely escapes getting hit by a newspaper delivery truck, they both find a nearly deserted apartment building but no phone to use.
 Marty and Susan go back to the locked parking lot to try to get their rental car to drive back to their hotel.